gettyshima/printf/README.md

 %R: Prints the Rot13 interpretation of a string
     Other special features of the printf function includes Width, flags and precision specifier.
+   All these add special features to the printf function.

 #AUTHORS:
 Gertrude Ahemba and Tabitha Imafidon